zachnorman02/BradBot/docs/local-development.md

 ```

 > **Secrets Manager?** In production BradBot automatically loads AWS Secrets Manager secret `BradBot/creds`.
 Locally you can skip it (leave `SECRETS_MANAGER_ID` empty) or point to a dev secret if you have one.
+> GitHub Discussion category IDs are auto-detected at runtime, but you can still set `GITHUB_DISCUSSION_CATEGORY_*` if you want to override the detection.

 ## 3. Start PostgreSQL
 ### Option A: Docker